Costa Rica Digital Nomad Visa Guide (2024)

 Average distribution of expenses in Costa Rica

-So, if you plan on settling down in Costa Rica, expect to spend at least $350 to $450 on groceries every month.
+So, if you plan on settling down in Costa Rica, expect to spend at least $290 on groceries per person every month.

 However, some groceries are expensive in Costa Rica no matter where you buy them.
 For example, imported produce and American snacks are quite costly, so keep that in mind when you make your weekly shopping list.